rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 I hope you are as astonished as I was when I first saw that image.
 This definitely shows the north of Germany – the coastline and even the inland shape is clearly identifiable.
 Beyond this, there are more things to observe and explain:
 1. The horizontal bars east and west outside Germany are (again) caused by the repetition of the border tiles.
 2. We only see the northern half, since the southern half is stored on the second CD-ROM in the file `dsatsued.mp`.
 Almost we have not analysed that file so far, it is almost certain that it is structurally the same as `dsatnord.mp`.
-3. Although the color of each pixel just indicates the byte size of the 1000x1000 pixel tile at that location, we can clearly see some structure.
+3. Although the colour of each pixel just indicates the byte size of the 1000x1000 pixel tile at that location, we can clearly see some structure.
 In particular, we can identify the Ruhr area in the west and several large cities, for example, Hamburg, Bremen, Hannover, Berlin, and Dresden.
 The reason for that is that the plot basically **visualises entropy**: images of the complex structure of streets and houses in cities have a higher entropy and thus can not be compressed as well as low-entropy images of fields, meadows and woods.
 How well data can be compressed is a measure of its entropy.
 4. Particularly in the middle of the image we can see "traces" of larger patches going from the bottom to the top in an angle of roughly 60° (measured from the bottom).
 My hypothesis is that these are caused by the orbit of the satellite who took the images.
 Depending on the weather (and other) conditions over a region during flyover, the quality of the images might be different, causing different entropy.